Can a body grieve?

 The church is saving me.
 Not the building, or the programs, or even the sermons (though my man can preach a fine one).
 The people sitting at my kitchen table, saying "I'm lonely and this is hard and I want to quit" and letting me say "I'm lonely and this is hard and I want to quit."
 I am saved by this authenticity, even though the word has become cheap and overused and uncool in the way all trendy things do.
 And this "oh, you too?" saves me from quitting for one more day.

-this song.
+I am being saved by this song.
 And by Burmese food.
 And the Chronicles of Narnia.
 Again.
 And smart people who know their answers and still invite me to my own conclusions and to conversations characterized by respect and grace.
 And the movie tickets and restaurant gift card someone slipped in Todd's mailbox.
 And the reliability of my best friend's "good morning" on gchat at 8am every day.
 And the student who told me I am already a mother because I am mothering him.
 And by the excessive abundance of answers I have to this question.

 What is saving your life right now?

-Sarah's synchroblog - these posts are saving my life today.
+Now linked up with Sarah's synchroblog - these posts are saving my life today.

 Monday, July 23, 2012